 Setting a maximum price limit on gifts is easy.
-Actually finding great gifts that stay within your budget, however, can be more difficult.
+But finding great gifts that stay within your budget can be more difficult.

 One way to stretch your shopping dollar is to shop secondhand.
-Many common gift items – including clothes, jewelry, books, and CDs – are quite a bit cheaper when you buy them used.
-And because they’re reused items, secondhand gifts are green gifts as well.
+Many common gifts — including clothes, jewelry, and books— are quite a bit cheaper when you buy them used.
+And because they’re reused to reduce waste, secondhand gifts are green gifts as well.

 Secondhand gifts make some people uncomfortable.
-To them, any gift that wasn’t bought new looks cheap.
-However, not everyone feels this way.
-A columnist for the Los Angeles Times reports that when he asked two colleagues how they felt about used gifts, one thought they were fine (while the other said they were “really tacky”).
+To them, any gift they didn’t buy new looks cheap.
+However, not everyone feels that way.
+A columnist for the Los Angeles Times reports that when he asked two colleagues how they felt about used gifts, one thought they were fine, while the other said they were “really tacky.”

 What kind of gift it is can also make a difference.
-For example, some people hate the idea of wearing used clothes, but they have no problem with used books.
-Other good gifts to buy used are collectibles and anything that could be described as vintage or antique.
+For example, some people hate the idea of wearing used clothes but have no problem with used books.
+Other good gifts to buy used are collectibles and anything you could describe as vintage or antique.

-Even an antique, however, won’t be welcome if it’s falling apart.
+But even an antique won’t be welcome if it’s falling apart.
 So when you buy used gifts, make sure they’re in good shape.
-A good rule of thumb is that if you wouldn’t be willing to buy a similar item for yourself, you shouldn’t give it as a gift.
+A good rule of thumb is that if you wouldn’t be willing to purchase a similar item for yourself, you shouldn’t give it as a gift.

-Also, though this may seem obvious, it’s a big no-no to wrap up an old item of your own and give it as a present.
-Anyone who’s seen the item in your house will know it’s just your old junk that you’re giving away.
-If you want to offer your cousin an old sweater that no longer fits you, fine – but don’t treat it as a gift.
+Also, though it may seem obvious, it’s a big no-no to wrap one of your own belongings and give it as a present.
+Anyone who’s seen it in your house will know it’s just your old junk you’re giving away.
+If you want to offer your cousin an old sweater that no longer fits you, fine — but don’t treat it as a gift.

 Where to Find Secondhand Gifts

 There are two keys to finding good gifts secondhand.
 First, you have to know where to look.
-Second, you have to know how to sniff out the quality items.
+Second, you have to know how to sniff out the quality merchandise.

 - Thrift Stores.
-Your local thrift shop can be a good place to look for clothes and household items.
+Your local thrift shop is an excellent place to look for clothes and household items.
 Some thrift shops also sell books, CDs, and games.
-My husband and I once found a copy of a $36 board game for $4 on a thrift store shelf – still new in its original shrink wrap.
-Remember, before purchasing gift from a thrift shop, check its condition carefully.
+My husband and I once found a copy of a $36 board game for $4 on a thrift store shelf — still new in its original shrink wrap.
+Before purchasing a gift from a thrift shop, check its condition carefully.
 Make sure there are no dents, rips, stains, or missing buttons lurking in hard-to-spot places.

 - Used Bookstores.
-For the book lover on your list, used bookstores are a great place to find deals.
-Secondhand books are often just as good as new – or even better.
+Used bookstores are a source for serious bargains for the book lover on your list.
+Secondhand books are often just as good as new — or even better.
 For instance, these stores sometimes sell sturdy hardcover books for less than the paperback versions would cost brand new.
 Some used bookstores also carry CDs and DVDs.
-Just remember to check discs for severe scratches, and flip through books to ensure they are not badly damaged or marked.
+Just remember to check discs for severe scratches and flip through books to ensure they’re not badly damaged or marked.

 - Garage Sales.
-Garage sales are a great place to find items for kids, such as clothes, books, toys, and games.
+At garage sales, you can find items for kids, such as clothes, books, toys, and games.
 We’ve even found craft items that were still new in their original boxes.

 - eBay.
 The world’s largest online auction site is one of the best places to shop for the collector on your list.
 Its listings include all sorts of old and rare items you can’t just pick up in a store.

 - Amazon.
-Before you add a pricey new item to your cart on Amazon, check to see if there’s a link below the main listing that says something like, “Used and new from $16.”
-If there is, it means there are other sellers offering the same item on the site.
-You can nearly always find used copies of books, games, and other small items for less than the retail price this way.
+Before you add a pricey new garment or gadget to your cart on Amazon, check to see if there’s a link below the main listing that says something like, “Used and new from $16.”
+If there is, it means other sellers are offering the same product, potentially at a lower price.
+You can nearly always find used copies of small gifts like books and games for less than the retail price.

 - Freecycle.
 Believe it or not, you can often find nifty holiday gifts on Freecycle for no money at all.
-If this seems tacky, just remember, a gift isn’t valuable because you spend money on it – what matters is how much it’s enjoyed.
+If this seems tacky, just remember a gift isn’t valuable because you spent money on it — what matters is how much the recipient enjoys it.

 3. Make Your Own

 Another way to find presents that fit a small budget is to make your own.
-However, just like secondhand gifts, homemade presents are sometimes welcome and sometimes not.
-The trick is to choose gifts that look thoughtful, rather than just plain cheap.
+However, just like secondhand gifts, DIY presents are sometimes welcome and sometimes not.
+The trick is to choose gifts that look thoughtful rather than just plain cheap.

 When to Give Homemade Gifts

-In many cases, this is a question of quality.
-A beautiful hand-sewn quilt that you spent weeks making is a lovely gift that means far more than anything you could buy at a store.
-But a lumpy potholder that you obviously stitched together out of scraps at the last minute just looks shoddy.
+In many cases, it comes down to quality.
+A beautiful hand-sewn quilt you spent weeks making is a lovely gift that means far more than anything you could buy at a store.
+But a lumpy potholder you obviously stitched together out of scraps at the last minute just looks shoddy.

 Of course, there are exceptions to this rule.
 A gift from a child, for example, doesn’t have to look perfect to be a thoughtful gift.
 Even if the carved wooden dog looks nothing like a dog, the effort that went into it makes it a touching gesture.